 kindness –

-There is a difference between grace and mercy, though they are often
+The difference between "grace" and mercy, though they are often

 his unmerited power.
-God was rich in mercy to send His Son in the first place,
+God was rich in mercy to send His Son,

-and then His grace saved us by the power of God who raised Him from the dead.
+and His grace has saved us by the power of God who raised Him from the dead.
+Duplicating

-When we believe in Jesus, the indwelling Holy Spirit deposited God’s mercy
+this process, when we believe in Jesus, God by His mercy deposits the Holy Spirit

-in us, and through that Spirit He empowers us by His grace to do his will.
+in us, and His Spirit empowers us by His grace to do His will.
 We

 never see grace and mercy working apart, in that grace is always for the